What is Depression?

-	Talk to your doctor if you’re experiencing any symptoms of depression.
+Talk to your doctor if you're experiencing any depression symptoms.
 You and your doctor can come up with the right treatment plan that meets your needs.
 Depression is often treated with a combination of medication, therapy, and support.

 Medication: Antidepressants, anti-anxiety drugs, and mood stabilizers can help you start feeling better.
 Talk to your doctor about the right option for you.

 Therapy: A therapist can help you find coping strategies and learn ways to manage your mood disorder.
 Find care options available through Sheppard Pratt by using our Care Finder.

 Education: Learning more about depression and other mood disorders can help you recognize them and their triggers.
 Visit the Knowledge Center to learn more about mental health conditions.

 Support: Getting the support that you need can help you feel better faster.
 Locate a support group at Sheppard Pratt.